core-laboratories/payto/docs/scheme.md

 ### Location

 The location field specifies the geolocation (or other identifier) for the transaction to take place.
 The location is expressed in latitude and longitude (in decimal degrees) for transport network `geo`; in plus code (from Google) for transport network `plus` and `other` can be custom defined.
-The location is required field.
-Latitude and longitude is devided by `,`.
+The location is a required field.
+Latitude and longitude are divided by `,`.

 You can generate: